Charity shops in Hartlepool

 Hartlepool’s coastal position is honest geography that matters here.
 A specialist precious-metal buyer means a trip to Newcastle, around 30 miles to the north, or to Middlesbrough across the bay.
 Either takes volunteers away from the shop for a good part of the day, and the prepaid postal route removes that journey entirely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Hartlepool parcel is sent correctly for its value.

 Donations worth a second look in Hartlepool